Ravens to sign S Earl Thomas, RB Mark Ingram

 As he was being taken off the field on a cart after breaking his leg in Week 4, television cameras showed Thomas extending his middle finger toward the Seattle sideline.
 It would be the last image of him in a Seahawks uniform.

-Ingram will turn 30, which can be a taboo number for a running back, in December.
+Ingram will turn 30 in December, which can be a taboo number for a running back.
 But the two-time Pro Bowler, 2011 first-round draft pick and former Heisman Trophy winner has played some of his best football over the past three seasons.

 Plus, his mileage has been somewhat minimized by having spent much of his eight-year career with the Saints in time-shares -- including his historic pairing with Alvin Kamara over the past two seasons.